-7.3 Role of RSMC-tropical cyclones, New Delhi in data archival
+7.3 Role of RSMC-tropical cyclones, New Delhi in data archival the following data sets:

-For each tropical cyclone occurrence in the area, initially RSMC tropical cyclones New Delhi will compile the following data sets:
+For each tropical cyclone occurrence in the area, initially RSMC tropical cyclones New Delhi will compile

-- (i) Daily synoptic charts covering the area 45° N to 30° S and 30° E to 120° E for the surface and upper-air charts for the levels 700, 500 and 200 hPa for 00 UTC and 12 UTC. - (ii) All upper-air data from stations within 15 degrees of the tropical cyclone field. - (iii) The tracks of tropical cyclones for the Panel regions prepared by the India Meteorological Department. - (iv) An e-Atlas on Cyclones and Depressions (C&D's) having many salient features as generation of Tracks, several types of C&D's statistics have been developed and also circulated to Panel Member countries for their use. - (v) The online version of e-Atlas is available at IMD Website at Cyclone Page under the URL: www.rmcchennaieatlas.tn.nic.in.
+- (i) Daily synoptic charts covering the area 45° N to 30° S and 30° E to 120° E for the surface and upper-air charts for the levels 700, 500 and 200 hPa for 00 UTC and 12 UTC. - (ii) All upper-air data from stations within 15 degrees of the tropical cyclone field. - (iii) The tracks of tropical cyclones for the Panel regions prepared by the India Meteorological Department. - (i) An e-Atlas on Cyclones and Depressions (C&D's) having many salient features as generation of Tracks, several types of C&D's statistics have been developed and also circulated to Panel Member countries for their use. - (ii) The online version of e-Atlas is available at IMD Website at Cyclone Page under the URL: www.rmcchennaieatlas.tn.nic.in. - (iii) All the annual reports on cyclonic disturbances are available for the period of 1990 onwards in the RSMC, New Delhi website.

 For the purpose of making these archives the National Meteorological Services will supply New Delhi with relevant information requested by RSMC tropical cyclones, New Delhi.
 On request by a Panel country, the RSMC tropical cyclones, New Delhi will make arrangements to supply these data sets to the Panel Member concerned on a copying cost basis.
 In accordance with the directive of the WMO Executive Council (ECXLV), Geneva, July 1993) an international format for the archiving of tropical cyclone data is to be used by all RSMCs with activity specialization in tropical cyclones.